Index of Services, UK: September 2025

 IoS estimates, as for many data time series, are difficult to analyse using raw data because seasonal effects dominate short-term movements.
 Identifying and removing the seasonal component leaves the trend and irregular components.

-We use the X-13-ARIMA-SEATS approach to seasonal adjustment.
+The ONS uses the X-13-ARIMA-SEATS approach to seasonal adjustment.
 Seasonal adjustment parameters are monitored closely and regularly reviewed.
 For more information, please see our seasonal adjustment methodology page.

-In our IoS estimates. seasonal adjustment is applied at the industry level and the seasonally adjusted series are aggregated to create estimates by sector and total IoS output.
-As part of our quality assurance approach, residual seasonality checks are regularly completed by our time series analysis team on both the directly seasonally adjusted series and also the indirectly derived aggregate time series.
+In our IoS estimates seasonal adjustment is applied at the industry level and the seasonally adjusted series are aggregated to create estimates by sector and total IoS output.
+As part of our quality assurance approach, residual seasonality checks are regularly completed by our time series analysis team on both the directly seasonally adjusted series and the indirectly derived aggregate time series.

 Nôl i'r tabl cynnwys